AI Use Cases/Professional Services

 The AI Solution

 Revenue Institute builds a domain-aware AI auditing system that integrates directly with Maconomy, Deltek Vision, Workday PSA, and Salesforce to ingest expense submissions, engagement terms, and historical approval patterns in real time.
-The system learns firm-specific and client-specific expense policies - including billable thresholds, reimbursement caps, and prohibited categories - and applies them to every submission using a combination of rule-based logic and large language models trained on your statement of work library and prior audit decisions.
+The system learns firm-specific and client-specific expense policies - including billable thresholds, reimbursement caps, and prohibited categories - and applies them to every submission using a combination of rule-based logic and AI models trained on your statement of work library and prior audit decisions.
 The AI flags anomalies (expense type mismatches, budget overruns, policy violations) and routes them to the appropriate finance controller or project manager for human decision-making, while automatically approving routine, low-risk items.

 Automated Workflow Execution